 In 1987, our founder, Arthur Serota, retired from the practice of law.
-He now resides in Africa where he is the Executive Director of the United Movement to End Child Soldiering.
+Mr. Serota now works full time for the United Movement to End Child Soldiering, which he founded.

 In 1988, Cindy Turnbull arrived as an associate and ushered in a new emphasis on family law and work on behalf the gay and lesbian communities.
 Cindy became a partner in 1995, and the name of the firm changed again to Katz, Sasson, Hoose & Turnbull.

 Pauline Bassett joined the firm as a part-time associate in 1996, and for the next twelve years focused her professional energy on the rights of children and educational issues.
 She left the firm in 2008 to start her own practice.

 In 2006, our partner Alan Katz left the practice of law to become the Executive Director of the Martin Luther King Charter School in Springfield, Massachusetts.
 He is now retired.

 The following year, Luke Ryan joined the firm as an associate after completing a two-year clerkship with United States District Judge Michael A. Ponsor.
 Luke focuses his practice on criminal defense and civil rights litigation.
 On January 1, 2011, he became a partner and the name of the firm changed to Sasson, Turnbull, Ryan & Hoose.

 In April 2008 after over thirty years of being based in downtown Springfield, the firm moved North; first to Amherst and then in July 2009 to our current location at 100 Main Street, across from the historic Hampshire County Courthouse, in downtown Northampton, Massachusetts.

 At the end of December, 2021, Cindy Turnbull left the practice of law for a well-deserved retirement.